nuket/FabrikUml/README.md

 # FabrikUml

 A quick little PlantUML previewer, using JavaFX.

-If I knew what I was doing, it would have taken less than 8 hours to write.
+I was getting tired of using various other plugins, npm packages, requiring full-blown Eclipse environments, etc., just to make quick diagrams.

+Works by dragging and dropping a file into the Documents pane or editing the text directly.

 Looks like this:

 ![Screenshot](editing-window.png)

-Works by dragging and dropping a file into the Documents pane.

 ## TODOs:

 * Doesn't currently save files.
 * Proper packaging, remove NetBeans requirement.
+* Fix keyboard shortcuts.
+* Remove menu bar (probably).

 # Licenses